developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 If you don't know much about [GitHub] Environments, you can read more about it in the official documentations[^github-envs].

-The gist of it is that Environment allows you to define specific policies on which runners and which branches are allowed to access and execute their pipeline on it and what kind of restrictions are in place, e.g., a certain checks being passed, a reviewer approving the deployment, etc.
+The gist of it is that GitHub Environment allows you to define specific policies to restrict which runners and which branches are allowed to access and execute their pipelines on it and what kind of restrictions are in place, e.g., a certain checks being passed, a reviewer approving the deployment, etc.

 ```terraform title="infra/repository/versions.tf"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/repository/versions.tf"
 ```

+To be able to send requests to the GitHub API, we need to be authenticated in our terminal.
+Read the docs if you need more info[^gh-cli-authentication].

-The following `terraform_cloud_token` will allow the GitHub runner to store the remote state in the [Terraform] cloud.
+The following `terraform_cloud_token` will allow the GitHub runner to store the remote state in the [Terraform] cloud[^tfc-token-docs].

 ```terraform title="infra/repository/variables.tf" hl_lines="11-16"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/repository/variables.tf"
+```

+To grab your TFC token, head over to the Tokens section of your [Terraform] cloud[^tfc-token-users].

+!!! example "Terraform Cloud Token Variable"

+    To pass the token to your TF `plan`, you can pass it as a CLI variable[^tf-variable-docs], or provide the value in a git-ignored `*.tfvars` file as below.

+    ```terraform title="infra/repository/terraform.tfvars"
+    terraform_cloud_token = "your-tfc-token"
     ```

 The `AWS_ACCOUNT_ID` secret will ensure that your [AWS] account ID is redacted in the [GitHub] runner logs.
 You can see a proof of that in the logs of the